Mango Plumo: Plot and characters

 In Mango Plumo, the player assists the protagonist, a bird named Mango, to restore the faults caused by the antagonist, the evil sorcerer Hocus Pocus, by making scientific discoveries taught by Professor Funnybone.
-Mango Plumo's first adventure Mango Plumo's Weather Adventure sees him discover metereological phenomena on his journey.
+Mango Plumo's first adventure Mango Plumo's Weather Adventure sees him discover meteorological phenomena on his journey.
 Next, in Mango Plumo's Space Adventure Mango travels into space to embark on a quest that sees him discover information about planets and stars along the way.
 Some time after Mango returns from his Space adventure, his Family is awoken by an earthquake.
 In Mango Plumo's Earth Adventure Mango hops towards Professor Funnybones house and asks what is happening.
 Professor Funnybone explains that Hocus Pocus has returned and has stolen the six wonders of the Earth and locked them in chests inside his castle.
 The player assists mango in his adventure to find the keys to the chests and restore the six wonders, and to undo the damage Hocus Pocus has caused.